Querencia (album): Release and promotion

 On January 11, 2021, MNH Entertainment uploaded a teaser poster with the album's name, also announcing the release date.
 Preorders for the album began the following day.
-On January 12, Chungha teased the title of the album's lead single "Bicycle" on Twitter.
+On January 12, Chung Ha teased the title of the album's lead single "Bicycle" on Twitter.
 On the same day, the singer posted the album's track list and digital cover two days later.
 Eighteen months after Flourishing, Querencia was released worldwide on February 15, 2021, through MNH and 88rising in conjunction with the music video for "Bicycle".
-In celebration of her comeback, Chungha held an online showcase and press conference to talk about her debut studio album and also her recovery from COVID-19, for which she asymptomatically tested positive in December 2020.
+In celebration of her comeback, Chung Ha held an online showcase and press conference to talk about her debut studio album and also her recovery from COVID-19, for which she asymptomatically tested positive in December 2020.

-For the album's physical release, Chungha and her label opted to have copies manufactured with as many environmentally-friendly materials as possible.
-According to MNH Entertainment, a regular single-disc CD is packaged with less lamination – save for those all-important photo cards – and sold in paper envelopes instead of plastic jewel cases.
-Chungha added "We also tried to minimise the use of lamination and other unnecessary plastics, except for photo cards, something very important for our fans," the artist told a local radio show.
+For the album's physical release, Chung Ha and her label opted to have copies manufactured with as many environmentally-friendly materials as possible.
+According to MNH Entertainment, a regular single-disc CD is packaged with less lamination and sold in paper envelopes instead of plastic jewel cases.
+Chung Ha added "We also tried to minimize the use of lamination and other unnecessary plastics, except for photo cards, something very important for our fans," the artist told a local radio show.

 Singles

 "Stay Tonight", released on April 27, 2020, serves as the lead single of Querencia.
 An accompanying music video for the song, directed by Rima Yoon and Dongju Jang, was uploaded to Stone Music's and Chungha's YouTube channels simultaneously with the single's release.
 Commercially, the single charted in three countries.
 In South Korea, the song debuted at number 9 on the Gaon Digital Chart, while peaking at number 4 on the Billboard World Digital Songs chart.
 A promotional CD was made available through special events only.

 "Play" featuring Changmo was released as the album's second single on July 6, 2020.
 An official music video for the song was released on August 28, 2020.
-The video shows Chungha as a matador to bullfight against a bright red sports car rather than a bull.
+The video shows Chung Ha as a matador to bullfight against a bright red sports car rather than a bull.
 It peaked at number 14 in South Korea and 17 on US World Digital Songs.
 The single was later repackaged into a maxi single, which consists of the two pre-released singles, together with "Stay Tonight" peaked at number 7 on the Gaon Album Chart with 12,613 sales.

 "X" was released as the fourth single on January 19, 2021.
 The song peaked at number 100 in South Korea.
 "Bicycle" was released as the fifth single and title track on February 15, 2021, the same day the album was released.
 "Bicycle" debuted at number 38 on South Korean's Gaon Digital Chart for the chart issue dated February 14–20, 2021.
 The song debuted on Billboard World Digital Song Sales chart at number 11.
 A Spanish version of "Demente" with Guaynaa was released as the sixth single on March 17, 2021.